 - Take the monorail, too.
 It stops at Tomorrowland and at a station in Downtown Disney, which is a convenient place to get into the park.

 - Walking to New Orleans Square quickly: Don't take the obvious route through Adventureland.
-Instead, use the Frontierland entrance where you won't get tangled up in the bunches of people who are trying to get onto Indiana Jones and the Jungle Cruise.
+Instead, use the Frontierland entrance where you won't get tangled up in the bunches of people who are trying to get onto Indiana Jones Adventure and the Jungle Cruise.

 - To get down Main Street U.S.A. during the parade or fireworks, don't fight your way down the sidewalk.
 Instead, use the side of Main Street where the Carnation Cafe is and walk inside the shops as much as possible.